Franklin's lost expedition: Literary works

 From the 1850s through to the present day, Franklin's lost expedition has inspired numerous literary works.
 Among the first was a play, The Frozen Deep, written by Wilkie Collins with assistance and production by Charles Dickens.
 The play was performed for private audiences at Tavistock House early in 1857, as well as at the Royal Gallery of Illustration (including a command performance for Queen Victoria) and for the public at the Manchester Trade Union Hall.
-News of Franklin's death in 1859 inspired elegies, including one by Algernon Charles Swinburne.